Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 • Cons: May require more maintenance than traditional partials.

-• Best Use: Patients seeking better retention than traditional partials and are candidates for dental implants.
+• Best Use: Patients seeking better retention than traditional partials and who are candidates for dental implants.

 • Pros: Lower cost, accessible to patients on a tight budget.